neoatlantis/neoatlantis-crypto-js/README.md

 > pedagogical instructions and use conservative and well-behaved things like
 > OpenSSL and enjoy the Spagetti and Heartbleed Flaw!_

+> **Unless explicitly stated, this library is otherwise still under developement.
+> The code is NOT suitable for adoption for nearly any purpose.**

 This is to separate the cryptography library used by my `enigma` project and make it more easy to maintain.
 The library will be then made into runable on both browser and NodeJS.